Dave Chappelle Still Separating From Former Show

 But, Chappelle, now 43, knew he wouldn’t stay in the shadows forever.
 The son of college professors has been doing comedy since he was 14.

-On January 22, 2003, the show premiered with Chappelle playing Clayton Bigsby, the black white supremacist.
-The season continued to spoof stories involving R. Kelly, Girls Gone Wild, and Roots to raved reviews.
+On Jan.
+22, 2003, the show premiered with Chappelle playing Clayton Bigsby, the black white supremacist.
+The season continued to spoof stories involving R. Kelly, Girls Gone Wild and Roots to raved reviews.
 The second season included bumbling drug addict Tyrone Biggums and Chappelle as Rick James and Prince.

 Season 3 was halted at after three episodes.